27 January 2015

 The story, such as it is, takes place on Christmas Eve and we see Nick through the day, interacting with his colleagues, a few friends and random strangers.
 He seems a likeable person, who cares about others - and really, that’s the problem.
 He doesn’t come across as depressed or fed up - just mildly bored.

 I didn’t dislike it.
 But I can’t imagine wanting to see it again.
-And since it does not seem to be available anywhere online, the only way anyone will find it is second-hand.
+And since it does not seem to be available anywhere I've checked on online UK sites, the only way anyone will find it is second-hand.

 Review copyright 2015 Sue's DVD Reviews